Company

 Biogen employees volunteering to sort food for the nonprofit Food For Free

-Through the Foundation, we strive to make an impact beyond our medicines, serving underserved communities worldwide and focusing our grantmaking* on:
+Through the Foundation, we strive to make an impact beyond our medicines, working with underserved communities and focusing our grantmaking* on:

 3 million

-People who have benefitted from the Biogen Foundation and Community Lab
+People who have benefited from the Biogen Foundation and Community Lab

 Impact of the Biogen Foundation: Youth Neurology Program

-The Biogen Foundation collaborated with Massachusetts General Hospital (MGH) to jointly develop the MGH Youth Neurology Education and Research Program.
+The Biogen Foundation collaborated with Massachusetts General Hospital (MGH) to develop the MGH Youth Neurology Education and Research Program.
 This first-of-its-kind program aims to advance health equity and scientific innovation by building a diverse pipeline of future neuroscientists and neurologists with strong leadership skills.
+Since its launch in 2020, the program has equipped 118 student interns with paid and mentored neurology research experiences and reached more than 500 participants through learning sessions with leading neurologists and neuroscientists from diverse backgrounds.

 Photo courtesy of Massachusetts General Hospital